reactjs/react.dev/src/content/blog/2024/04/01/react-19-upgrade-guide.md

 </Note>

 ### Removing module pattern factories {/*removing-module-pattern-factories*/}
-Module pattern factories were [deprecated in v16.9.0](https://legacy.reactjs.org/blog/2019/08/08/react-v16.9.0.html#deprecating-module-pattern-factories) because they were rarely used and supporting it causes React to be slightly larger and slower than necessary.
+Module pattern factories were deprecated in [August 2019 (v16.9.0)](https://legacy.reactjs.org/blog/2019/08/08/react-v16.9.0.html#deprecating-module-pattern-factories).

+This pattern was rarely used and supporting it causes React to be slightly larger and slower than necessary.
 In React 19, we're removing support for module pattern factories, and you'll need to migrate to regular functions:

 ```js
 // Before